tblobaum/central-order/index.md

 No matter what angle the unknown deadly entity takes there will be men there.
 If the deadly force takes the lives of smart humans then the men will be there to fight and die.
 If the deadly force takes the lives of stupid humans then the men will be there to fight and die.
-If the deadly dorce takes the lives of those with bad hearing then the men will be there.
+If the deadly force takes the lives of those with bad hearing then the men will be there.
 If the deadly force takes the lives of those with good hearing then the men will be there.

 ### CHAPTER XV